HDDs for cloud, virtual and traditional storage environments

 Another evolving storage feature that ties into HDD’s is Data Integrity Feature (DIF) that has a couple of different types.
 Depending on which type of DIF (0, 1, 2, and 3) is used; there can be added data integrity checks from the application to the storage medium or drive beyond normal functionality.
 Here is something to keep in mind, as there are different types or levels of DIF, when somebody says they support or need DIF, ask them which type or level as well as why.

 Are you familiar with Advanced Format (AF)?
 If not you should be.
 Traditionally outside of special formats for some operating systems or controllers, that standard open system data storage block, page or sector has been 512 bytes.
-This has served well in the past however; with the advent of TByte and larger sized drives, a new mechanism is needed.
+This has served well in the past, however; with the advent of TByte and larger sized drives, a new mechanism is needed.
 The need is to support both larger average data allocation sizes from operating systems and storage systems, as well as to cut the overhead of managing all the small sectors.
 Operating systems and file systems have added new partitioning features such as GUID Partition Table (GPT) to support 1TB and larger SSD, HDD and storage system LUN’s.

 Intelligent Power Management, moving beyond drive spin down

 Intelligent Power Management (IPM) is a collection of techniques that can be applied to vary the amount of energy consumed by a drive, controller or processor to do its work.
-These include in the case of a HDD slowing the spin rate of platters, however keep in mind that mass in motion tends to stay in motion.
+These include in the case of an HDD slowing the spin rate of platters, however, keep in mind that mass in motion tends to stay in motion.
 This means that HDD’s once up and spinning do not need as much relative power as they function like a flywheel.
-Where their power draw comes in is during reading and write, in part to the movement of read/write heads, however also for running the processors and electronics that control the device.
+Where their power draw comes in is during reading and write, in part to the movement of reading/write heads, however also for running the processors and electronics that control the device.
 Another big power consumer is when drives spin up, thus if they can be kept moving, however at a lower rate, along with disabling energy used by read/write heads and their electronics, you can see a drop in power consumption.
 Btw, a current generation 3.5” 4TB 6Gbs SATA HDD consumes about 6-7 watts of power while in active use, or less when in idle mode.
 Likewise a current generation high performance 2.5” 1.2TB HDD consumes about 4.8 watts of energy, a far cry from the 12-16 plus watts of energy some use as HDD fud.

 Hybrid Hard Disk Drives (HHDD) and Solid State Hybrid Drives (SSDHD)